2020 campaigns go digital amid fears of coronavirus spread - KVIA

 Sanders’ campaign did not respond to a request for comment.

-The pause has provided Biden the opportunity to retool his campaign, which was running on fumes before his massive win in South Carolina last month reset the race.
+The pause has provided Biden the opportunity to retool his campaign, which was running on fumes before last month reset the race.
 But he lacks the robust digital operation that Sanders and Trump have.
 And his early experiments in online campaigning have had mixed results.

-Biden aimed to appear presidential during a livestream Tuesday night, when he won primaries in Florida, Illinois and Arizona.
+Biden aimed to appear presidential during a livestream Tuesday night, when .
 Standing before a podium with an austere backdrop from his home state of Delaware, he called on the nation to put politics aside to fight the coronavirus because it “doesn’t care if you’re a Democrat or a Republican.”

 Yet an earlier event was marred by technical glitches.
 At one point, Biden wandered off-camera.
 The campaign later apologized for the difficulties, and Rob Flaherty, Biden’s digital director, acknowledged livestream technology is “one of the things that we’re struggling with.”